 Sprinkle the chuck roast with salt and freshly ground black pepper

-Heat the olive oil over medium-high heat in large saucepan or Dutch oven.
+Heat 2 tablespoons of the vegetable oil or olive oil over medium-high heat in large saucepan or Dutch oven.
 Add the onions to the pot.
-Cook, stirring, until browned.
+Cook, stirring, until the onions are lightly browned.

 Add the carrots and cook, stirring, for 2 minutes.
 Remove the carrots and onions.

-Add 1 tablespoon of olive oil to the pan and sear the roast, turning to brown all sides, about 6 to 8 minutes total.
+Add the remaining 1 tablespoon of oil to the pan and sear the roast, turning to brown all sides, about 6 to 8 minutes total.
 Remove the roast to a plate and set aside.

 Add the garlic and cook, stirring, for 1 minute.